JarodJeffery/JarodJeffery/README.md

 # Hi I am Jarod Jeffery👋
 ## About me :golf:

-🔭 I’m currently working on a bird watching mobile app while familiarizing myself while network management and security. </br>
+🔭 I’m currently working on a bird watching mobile app while familiarizing myself with network management and security. </br>
 🌱 I’m currently learning React, Flutter and node.js. </br>
 👯 I’m looking to collaborate on Deepfaking, app development and penetration testing. </br>
-🤔 I’m looking for help with improving my skills. </br>
+🤔 I’m looking for help to improving my skills. </br>
-💬 Ask me about manga I am uptoday with most of it. </br>
+💬 Ask me about manga I am up todate with most of it. </br>
 ⚡ Fun fact: I am still unable to whistle after trying to learn since 2018.

 ## :globe_with_meridians: Socials